 Finally, the doorbell rings.
 Despite the delay, I still give the delivery guy a tip.
 It’s not his fault, and I have a soft spot for people who deliver the work (occupational hazard, you know?).

 Time for a reflection.
 Will I order from that restaurant again?
 Absolutely not!

-Don’t get me wrong, the pizza was delicious, but that’s not enough.
-I needed them to fulfill their commitment, and they failed to do so.
-Their service didn’t meet my expectations, and they lost me as a customer.
+Don’t get me wrong, the pizza was delicious, but that’s just not enough.
+They failed to fulfill their commitment.
+They lost a customer.

 Why Teams Miss Deadlines

 Now, let’s talk about something that might sound familiar to you: